-Since late March, you can see that the daily average of increase dropped significantly, from over 20% increase per day to below 2.5% per day, and has stayed under 2% for over two weeks.
+Since late March, you can see that the daily average of increase dropped significantly, from over 20% increase per day to below 2% per day.
+It has crept up recently with the huge increase in testing and confirmed cases.

-I put together a weekly page to see some more high-level trends over the past several weeks, specifically regarding the amount of testing and how that affects new cases.
+I put together a weekly page with more in-depth analysis of high-level trends over the past several weeks.

 If you like reviewing the DPH site directly, I recommend you read this guide I put together about how to interpret their numbers and graphs.